Our team are a growing group of dedicated professionals,

 Liz graduated with a Bachelor of Speech Therapy in 1991 from The University of Queensland, Australia.
 Since that time she has worked full-time across a range of independent and statutory services and her clinical responsibilities have involved the treatment of both adults and children.

-Liz established The Speech Group in 2008, as an independent provider of speech and language therapy services to The Wellington Hospital, London.
+Liz established The Speech Group in 2008, as an independent provider of speech and language therapy services to clients in the community and also in rehabilitation units.

 Read more about Liz…

 In 2010, Liz began providing independent services to case managers and solicitors.
-These services include assessment and intervention, along with comprehensive reports and programmes.
+These services include assessment and intervention for children and adults with complex feeding and communication difficulties

-In recent times, Liz' caseload predominantly involves medicolegal work; providing clinical supervision for senior speech and language therapists in education and healthcare settings; and supervising all team members within The Speech Group.
+In recent times, Liz' caseload predominantly involves medicolegal work; providing clinical supervision for senior speech and language therapists in education and healthcare settings; and supporting all members of The Speech Group.

 BBC Horizon MY Amazing Brain: Richard's War